MagalakshmiVenkatesan/FacebookAdLibrary/README.md

 # FacebookAdLibrary
 This repository contains code imprementations in Python for web scraping, text mining, machine learning.
 Also, contains R code for Data preprocessing.
-The datasets gathered are also posted.